siglens/siglens-docs/docs/spl-docs/common-usecases.md

 **Problem:** In an inventory management system, there are instances where certain products need to be marked as discontinued or out of stock.
 For these products, resetting the `stock_level` field to NULL helps indicate that the field no longer holds any meaningful value and should be excluded from stock calculations.

 **Solution:** The [`null()`](evaluation-functions/comparison-conditional-functions.md#null) function can be used within an [`eval`](eval-command.md) expression to set the `stock_level` field to NULL for discontinued or out-of-stock products.
 [View full Solution](evaluation-functions/comparison-conditional-functions.md#use-case-example-8)

+### 42. Identifying Anomalous Application Performance Patterns

+**Problem:** A system administrator needs to identify applications with unusual performance patterns, focusing on high latency volatility, significant CPU time deviations from the average, and above-average request volumes.
+This information can be used to spot potential performance issues, resource constraints, or usage anomalies that require immediate attention or further investigation.

+**Solution:** Use the [`streamstats`](streamstats-command.md) command to calculate key metrics over a 1-hour window.
+By applying various statistical functions, you can identify applications with high latency volatility, significant CPU time deviations, and above-average request volumes, thereby uncovering unusual performance patterns.
+[View full Solution](streamstats-command#identifying-anomalous-application-performance-patterns)

+### 43. Creating Simulated Server Log Data

+**Problem:** As a system administrator responsible for monitoring server performance, you need to ensure that your monitoring and alerting systems are functioning correctly.
+However, you don't have access to real production data for testing.
+You need to create a simulated dataset that represents server logs with various metrics, such as CPU usage, memory usage, network traffic, and different types of events.
+This dataset will help you test dashboards, alerts, and queries without risking real data exposure.

+**Solution:** The [`gentimes`](gentimes-command.md) command can be used to generate timestamps, and the `eval` command can be used to create random values for different metrics.
+By combining these commands, you can create a simulated dataset that represents server logs with various metrics.
+[View full Solution](gentimes-command.md#creating-simulated-server-log-data)